knocklabs/javascript/examples/ms-teams-connect-example/README.md

-This is a demo application to showcase Knock’s Microsoft Teams connector components, `MSTeamsAuthButton` and `MSTeamsAuthContainer`.
+This is a demo application to showcase Knock’s Microsoft Teams connector components, `MsTeamsAuthButton` and `MsTeamsAuthContainer`.

 You'll also see how to create a user token with the proper access grants in `/set_token.ts`.